-1.2.11 queue_limit
+1.2.9 queue limit

 This does not limit the amount of tasks that can be queued on the broker, but rather how many tasks are kept in memory by a single cluster.
 Setting this to a reasonable number, can help balance the workload and the memory overhead of each individual cluster.
-Defaults to workers2.
+Defaults to workers\\2.

-1.2.12 label
+1.2.10 label